CPunch/openpunk/content/journal/preinject-dlls/index.md

 ## Injector

 This is the program that Windows starts up as a 'debugger' instead of the original executable.
 Remember, we want to start up the target executable (in our case, Notepad++) with our payload in it's IAT.
-Luckily for use [MS Detours](https://github.com/Microsoft/Detours/wiki/DetourCreateProcessWithDlls) provides this functionality out-of-the-box with it's `DetourCreateProcessWithDlls` API!
+Luckily for us [MS Detours](https://github.com/Microsoft/Detours/wiki/DetourCreateProcessWithDlls) provides this functionality out-of-the-box with it's `DetourCreateProcessWithDlls` API!
 We'll also need to remember that Windows is treating this program as a debugger, so we'll need to keep the process alive and keep processing debug events for the lifetime of Notepad++.

 This looks something like:
 ```cpp